ReverPL/ReverPL/README.md

 - 🔭 I’m currently working on Junior Frontend Developer
-- 🌱 I’m currently learning JavaScript and Angular
+- 🌱 I’m currently learning JavaScript and Ruby
 - 👯 I am currently an employee in RevTeam
 - 🤔 I’m looking for help with Django
 - 🏠 Where can you find you: Poland, Tychy